 jobs during the month, below expectations for a gain of 125,000.

-The report largely confirmed economists' forecast for a weak
+The report largely underpinned economists' forecast for a

 Economists expect the economy added 93,000 jobs in November,